albar965/littlenavmap-manual/src/en/PROFILE.rst

 The aircraft will be kept on the upper part of the window if the aircraft is descending and on the lower part if climbing.

-See also for more information on jump back in the options dialog on tab :ref:`simulator-aircraft`.
+See also for more information on jump back in the options dialog on :ref:`simulator-aircraft`.

 .. _delete-aircraft-trail-profile: